Candidates Wishing to Register in Courses at UAlberta

-The Candidate (international student or faculty member/manager) must find a UAlberta Host Supervisor and work with the Host Supervisor to determine a mutually agreed upon research project and duration (up to 6 months in length for graduate students, or 4 months for undergraduates).
+The candidate (international student or faculty member/manager) must find a UAlberta host supervisor and work with the host supervisor to determine a mutually agreed upon research project and duration (up to 6 months in length for graduate students, or 4 months for undergraduates).

-The Candidate must submit the 5 required application documents listed below to the UAlberta Host Supervisor.
-Where required, the University of Alberta International will submit a signed copy of a Memorandum of Understanding or Agreement with the partner institution if one exists.
+The candidate must submit the 6 required application documents listed below to the UAlberta host supervisor.
+Where required, the University of Alberta International (UAI) will submit a signed copy of a Memorandum of Understanding (MoU) or other agreement with the partner institution if one exists.
 Neither the Candidate nor the Host Supervisor need to obtain or provide this document.

 Application Documents Required

-If accepted as an exchange student or as a researcher, Candidates must provide the UAlberta Exchange Coordinator or the UAlberta Host Supervisor with the following documents:
+If accepted as an exchange student or as a researcher, candidates must provide the UAlberta Exchange Coordinator or the UAlberta Internship Programs Coordinator (Inbound), respectively, with the following documents: